Skip to main content

 docker-compose up -d redis

-To execute redis commands, enter the redis container first docker-compose exec redis bash then enter the redis-cli.
+To run Redis commands, enter the container with docker-compose exec redis bash, then use redis-cli.

 'redis' => [